You can take any sort of kayak on the sea, but a classic sea kayak will look after you best.

 Manufacturers usually give a helpful description of the qualities of any particular kayak, but the only way to find out if it suits you is to paddle one at sea.

 If your new sea kayak seems very unstable to start with, don't worry.
 You will soon get used to it.
 Try this exercise in very shallow water.
 Sit in your kayak, stationary, holding your paddle.
 Lean your kayak and your body over to one side.
 You may be surprised how far you can lean without needing to use your paddle to support yourself.

-If the seat is removable, you can temporarily reduce the center of gravity by taking it out and just sitting on the bottom, on a piece of thin foam, until you feel confident.
+If the seat is removable, you can temporarily lower your center of gravity by taking it out and just sitting on the bottom, on a piece of thin foam.
+If you sit even an inch lower than usual, it will make you feel much more stable.
+You can leave the seat out until you feel confident.